GSmithApps/hindent/README.md

 1. Clone this repository or simply grab the python file
 2. Install chez scheme and make sure it's on your path by running `chez`.
    - This also works with other lisps or schemes.
-The notes in the ``initialize`` method will explain how to do so.
+If you want to do that, the notes in the ``initialize`` method will explain how to do it.

 # Usage